beyarkay/masters-thesis/src/05_results.md

 reason, hyperparameters which show no relationship to any evaluation metric will be excluded from the analysis.

 Figure \ref{fig:05_mean_conf_mat_hffnn} shows the weighted confusion matrices for HFFNN models trained on 51 classes.
 HFFNNs were not trained on 5 or 50 classes, as that is equivalent to training a FFNN on 5 or 50 classes.

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=\textwidth]{src/imgs/graphs/05_mean_conf_mat_hffnn}}
-    \caption[51-class FFNN weighted confusion matrix]{The weighted confusion matrices of 51-class HFFNN classifier.}
+    \caption[51-class FFNN Weighted Confusion Matrix]{The weighted confusion matrices of 51-class HFFNN classifier.}
     \label{fig:05_mean_conf_mat_hffnn}
 \end{figure}